Personalized Robotic Object Rearrangement from Scene Context: Prior Work in Personalized Rearrangement

 While vision and graph-based rearrangement models have complementary strengths in adapting to new users, graph-based models excel at generalizing to unseen objects -- an essential capability for robots working in human environments.
 Since directly comparing these model types is challenging, we will focus exclusively on graph-based approaches for the remainder of the paper.

-Table~\ref{tab:rearrangement} compares existing graph-based rearrangement methods based on their use of semantic context for preference adaptation and the semantic information encoded by each model. \rev{Few rearrangement models use both \textit{prior} and \textit{within-scene} context for preference adaptation~\cite{brawner2016learning, wang2024apricot, sarch2022tidee}.
-However, Brawner and Littman~\cite{brawner2016learning} fail to handle unseen objects and new environments, and Wang et al.~\cite{wang2024apricot} require user interaction during each rollout to disambiguate \textit{prior} scene context.
-Sarch et al.~\cite{sarch2022tidee} also leverages \textit{prior} and \textit{within-scene} context to determine plausible object-receptacle pairs, but memorize a single user's preferences during training and cannot adapt to new user preferences without retraining.} Our proposed approach, ContextSortLM, adapts to new user preferences by integrating \textit{prior} and \textit{within-scene} context to place objects in partially arranged environments without user supervision.
+Table~\ref{tab:rearrangement} compares existing graph-based rearrangement methods based on their use of semantic context for preference adaptation and the semantic information encoded by each model.
+Few rearrangement models use both \textit{prior} and \textit{current} scene context for preference adaptation~\cite{brawner2016learning, wang2024apricot, sarch2022tidee}.
+However, Brawner and Littman~\cite{brawner2016learning} fail to handle unseen objects and new environments, and Wang et al.~\cite{wang2024apricot}'s model relies on user interaction to disambiguate user preferences and is designed specifically for a fridge organization task.
+Sarch et al.~\cite{sarch2022tidee} also leverages \textit{prior} and \textit{current} scene context to determine plausible object-receptacle pairs, but their model memorizes a single user's preferences during training and cannot adapt to new user preferences without retraining.
+Our proposed approach, ContextSortLM, adapts to new user preferences by integrating \textit{prior} and \textit{current} scene context to place objects in partially arranged environments without user supervision.
 ContextSortLM also leverages LLM reasoning to generalize to unseen objects and new environments.
 We present the details of this model in Section~\ref{section:methods}.